puchka/fanorona-rules/README.md

-# fanorona_api
-API fanorona
+# API fanorona

-Goal : Provide Standard API for the Fanorona Game
+This API is a standard java program to handle the rules of the fanorona game
+# License
+The API Fanorona is released under MIT License.